-Course Catalog
+Course catalog

-A list of all of the courses your school offers.
+A course catalog is a list of all of the courses your school offers.
 In addition to the names of the courses, catalogs typically contain a description of the course and other logistical information about the course.
 You will use this information in the catalog to decide if the course is a good fit for your interests and goals.